 HOW TO TRANSPORT AN ITALIAN GREYHOUND IN THE CAR?

-Whether your Italian Greyhound is 6 months, 1 year or 5 years old, you will have to transport him by car one day or the other.
+Whether your Italian Greyhound is 6 months, 1 year or 5 years old, you will have to transport him by car one way or another.
 Indeed, for a visit to the veterinarian, for a trip on vacation or for a walk in the woods, your Italian Greyhound will have to be transported by car.

 So you’re probably wondering how to do it?
 Where to put your Italian Greyhound: on a seat, in the box, attached, in a cage?
 This blog will help you to know the different modes of transport of a Italian Greyhound by car and the equipments that guarantees your safety as well as his.